 Download Mysteries Solved - here's a pretty good tutorial from The Newbie Club.

 How To Download - short lesson from the Association of Software Professionals.

 Hopefully, one of the above will give you the information you need to download files to your PC.
 Note that if you do not want to take all the time to: (1) search for files on this site available for download, (2) download the files to your computer, and then (3) unzip the files so you can use them, there is a simple solution.
-The PSR Tutorial Styles CD#1 has 19,000 styles on it ready for you to use and the Styles CD#2 has an additional 16,000 styles.
+The PSR Tutorial 2012 Styles Library has 80,000 styles on it ready for you to use.
 That's enough styles to keep you exploring them for quite some time.
-If you would like to add song files to your collection, the PSR Tutorial CD-ROM 2010 includes over 5,000 midi files from the PSR Performers.
-Ordering any of these resources will not only save you a lot of time and effort, it will also help support the PSR Tutorial since sales of these CDs goes toward covering the operation and maintenance of this web site.
+If you would like to add song files to your collection, check out the song collections (both MP3 and Midi) that are available.
+You will find these and other products on the Order page.
+Ordering any of these data collections will not only save you a lot of time and effort, it will also help support the PSR Tutorial since sales of these resource sets go toward covering the operation and maintenance of this web site.